das-dias/das-dias.github.io/docs/misc.md

-This is a collection of interesting tools, sandboxes and projects I end up doing when I want to learn new things about programming, and more specifically scientific-programming.
+This is a collection of interesting tools, sandboxes and projects I end up doing when I want to learn new things about programming (and more specifically scientific-programming), IC Design and developing my own tools for EDA.

 Hope you find something that you would like to try for yourself!

-# Programming in C-lang in Jupyter Notebooks
+# Programming in C-lang with Jupyter Notebooks

 ## Introduction: Hello World!